Seasawher/mathlib4-help/docs/commands.md

 it will appear as a `(currently: true)` note next to the option.

 The form `#help option id` will show only options that begin with `id`.

 ## \#help
+Defined in: `Batteries.Tactic.«command#help_Note___»`

+`#help note "foo"` searches for all library notes whose label starts with "foo", then displays those library notes sorted alphabetically by label, grouped by label.
+The command only displays the library notes that are declared in imported files or in the same file above the line containing the command.

+## \#help
 Defined in: `Mathlib.Tactic.«command#help_Term+____»`